-In Inaz Paghe (see question 4) the court awarded damages based on loss of profits arising from the contracts terminated by the clients of a software provider as a result of a collective boycott organised by national and local employment consultant associations.
+In Inaz Paghe (see question 4) the court awarded damages based on loss of profits arising from contracts terminated by the clients of a software provider as a result of a collective boycott organised by national and local employment consultant associations.
 In order to identify these contracts the court compared the number of contracts terminated in the two-year period before and after the boycott to the number of contracts terminated during the two-year boycott.
-It then multiplied the average profit for each client (identified in the opinion rendered by the court-appointed expert) by the number of contracts terminated due to the boycott, assuming a potential residual contractual duration of two to three years.
-The court did not award any damages for potential new customers that the plaintiff had allegedly not been able to win due to the boycott, as it considered that the plaintiff's allegations were not adequately proven.
+It then multiplied the average profit for each client (identified in the opinion rendered by the court-appointed expert) by the number of contracts terminated due to the boycott, assuming a potential residual con-